tonyelhabr/netlify/content/project/blog-gallery/index.md

 +++
 # Date this page was created.
 date = 2019-06-30T00:00:00
-draft = true
+draft = false

 # Project title.
-title = "Blog Gallery"
+title = "Gallery of Visualizations"

 # Project summary to display on homepage.
 summary = "A gallery of plots created for blog posts."